inscopix/inscopix-cnmfe/docs/comparison_to_caiman.md

 We then combined these two metrics into a single similarity measurement by averaging them, giving equal weight to the spatial and temporal components.
 Under this approach, we consider two cells to be the same if their spatiotemporal similarity is above some threshold, referring to such an event as a match.
 Below is an example where we compared the spatiotemporal profiles of a cell identified using Inscopix CNMF-E (first row) to a cell identified using CaImAn (second row).
+The corresponding equation is shown underneath the figure.

 ![Single Cell Comparison](../img/single_cell_comparison.png?raw=true "Single Cell Comparison")